Museum Exhibition Display Showcases

 Firstly, let us take a closer look at this.
 So you have a new exhibit, museum space, or visitor centre that requires new glass showcases or acrylic vitrines.

 When it comes to museum display showcases or exhibition vitrines, it’s important to start with a list of basic requirements that the showcase or vitrine must fulfil.
 While it may seem obvious, there’s no point in having a beautifully designed showcase if it doesn’t function properly or meet the fundamental requirements.
-Some of these fundamental needs might include protection, conservation, environmental issues, security, lighting, shelving, flexibility, longevity, access, storage, cleaning, and, in the case of touring exhibitions, weight, handling, and ease of transportation.
+These basic needs might include protection, conservation, environmental issues, security, lighting, shelving, flexibility, longevity, access, storage, cleaning, and, in the case of touring exhibitions, weight, handling, and ease of transportation.

 You may have noticed that I can’t decide whether to write about museum display showcases, exhibition vitrines, or both.
-The reason is that, in the UK, we tend to call showcases made of glass “museum display showcases.”
+In the UK, we tend to call showcases made of glass “museum display showcases.”
 If these showcases are made from acrylic (like Plexiglas or Perspex), they appear to be called “display vitrines.”

 I can hear you say, “Not always.”
 Indeed, you would be correct, but it does seem to be the case more often than not.
 However, if you are in Europe or generally in the USA, they are inclined to use the term “vitrines” regardless of whether the showcases are made from acrylic or glass.
 When speaking with anyone from the UK, mainland Europeans will use both.
 Well, that’s been my experience to date.
-The bottom line is both are correct, just like vitrine originates from the French language.
+The bottom line is that both are correct, like vitrine, which originates from French.

 When planning your showcase or vitrine, it’s helpful to create a rough draft or sketch to give you an idea of what you want and how it will fit into the surrounding environment.
 You don’t need to be an artist, but having a basic concept will make it easier to work with showcase manufacturers.